 What happened the last time bitcoin halved?

-Bitcoin rewards last fell on 9 July 2016 at the point of the second halving – an event which saw the block reward fall from 25 new bitcoin per block to 12.5 bitcoin.
-Bitcoin’s price surged from $576 on 9 June 2016 (a month before the halving) to $650 at the time of the event itself.
-Despite significant volatility, prices continued to rise over the course of the next year to reach $2526 on 9 July 2017.
+Bitcoin last underwent a halving event on 11 May 2020 – where rewards for mining became 50% lower, falling from 12.5 new bitcoin per block to 6.25 bitcoin.
+The tightening supply provided a bullish scenario for the asset where the coin's price surged from $6877.62 on 11 April (a month before the halving) to $8821 at the time of the event itself.
+Despite significant volatility, the price continued to rise over the course of the next year to reach $49504 on 11 May 2021.

 How might the bitcoin halving impact BTC’s price?

 It is not yet clear how the next halving will impact bitcoin’s price.
-Many commentators believe that the price will follow a similar pattern to the two previous halvings, rising ahead of time due to increased news coverage, and after the event itself as the supply of new coins is constrained.
+Many commentators believe that the price will follow a similar pattern to the previous three halvings, rising after the event itself as the supply of new coins is constrained.

 How does a bitcoin halving work?

-A bitcoin halving works because of the network’s underlying blockchain software, which dictates the rate at which new bitcoins are created.
+A bitcoin halving is built into the network’s underlying blockchain software, which dictates the rate at which new bitcoins are created.
 The software requires computers in the network to compete to verify transactions – through a process known as ‘mining’ – and rewards them with a number of new bitcoins when they can prove that the transactions they have selected are valid.
 Transactions are verified in groups called ‘blocks’ and the network is coded to halve the reward received by miners every 210,000 blocks.